wick3dr0se/gevy/README.md

 ```

 2. Setup Supabase
-   Create a new [Supabase](https://supabase.com/) project, then copy your credentials into .env, like:
+   Create a new [Supabase](https://supabase.com/) project, then copy your secrets into .env, like:

 ```bash
 SUPABASE_URL=...